powergun/hsFP/monadtransformer/README.md

 > Note that we only had to use lift once to perform an IO action in ActionM
 > even though the underlying implementation has more than one transformer
 > flying around.

+### Monad Transformers in use

+P/1041

+one use case is Temporary extension of structure
+see: `src/FirstPrinciples/ExtendStructure.hs`

+this example takes advantage of Maybe/MaybeT and Either/EitherT to reduce boilerplate code, and to implement short circuit function